safe-global/safe-docs/reference/safe-core-sdk/auth-kit/SafeAuthPack.md

 ### init(safeAuthInitOptions)

-The init method initialize the SafeAuth SDK and Safe services
+The init method initialize the provided Web3Auth SDK and Safe services.
+It creates an embedded browser wallet within an iframe, establishing communication through the internally generated EIP-1193 provider.

 **Params**